Q: Are Hamilton Township's monthly meetings open to the public?

 Q: Why do I sometimes see a fire truck responding with an ambulance?

 A: The severity of an emergency call can be difficult to predict, however, the people who dispatch emergency equipment try their best to do so using the information that is provided to them by the 911 caller.
 Some emergency medical dispatches are deemed more serious than others, and, as such, require more manpower than what's available on the ambulance alone.
 Suppose the call comes in for an 'unconscious person'.
 This could be a serious medical condition, requiring an additional paramedic to provide emergency medical care during the transport to the hospital.
-Now, suppose this 'unconsious person' is in the basement of their home.
+Now, suppose this 'unconscious person' is in the basement of their home.
 A two or three man ambulance would need additional manpower to assist in moving the patient to the ambulance.
 In this scenario, the extra manpower on the fire truck can become a valuable resource that could mean the difference between life and death, and waiting an additional five minutes for the fire truck to respond 'after the fact' would be unreasonable and irresponsible.
+Additionally all Hamilton Township Fire Department employees are both firefighters and paramedics.
+This means if the situation dictates additional advanced emergency medical services are available from the members on the fire truck.